Start the conversation

 Brokers are only obligated to follow the suitability standard when it comes to recommending investments to clients.
-As long as their recommendations are “suitable” for a clients objectives, risk tolerance, and budget, they are free to push the most expensive products or those that pay the highest commissions.
+As long as their recommendations are “suitable” for a client’s objectives, risk tolerance, and budget, they are free to push the most expensive products or those that pay the highest commissions.
 And this is exactly what stockbrokers do.

 A financial advisor that is a fiduciary is held to a higher standard than mere suitability.
-They have to act in your best interest.
-That means if they are recommending an investment to you, it can’t also be because it will benefit them.
+They must act in your best interest.
+That means if they are recommending an investment to you, it’s not meant to benefit them, but just you as the investor.

 While fiduciaries are better for financial advice than a broker, that advice can cost you.

-Many financial advisors will handle all of your investing decisions for you while also helping you plan for retirement or life goals.
+Many financial advisors will handle all your investment decisions for you while also helping you plan for retirement or other life goals.
 This can be an excellent service, but they typically charge a percentage fee of your assets under management.
 The more money you accumulate, the more their fee will cost you.
 A 1% fee on assets under management will be $5,000 when $500,000 is being managed.